carmenbianca/report-liferay/plan.md

 - A product, or a combination of products, that automate \gls{copyright} and licensing compliance.

+- A simple program, as described in section \ref{goal-reuse}, that mass-converts Liferay's codebase to use the new licensing headers.

 - Documentation that assists in the integration of the delivered product(s).

-- A pull request that alters the licensing headers in the source code.

 # Research {#research}